X86 Host Systems

 vtAlpha works in a similar way for Alpha replacement.
 Emulation of the Alpha hardware interface allows you to connect to modern hardware.
 For example, you can leave your old and tired MSA/EVA SAN behind and connect instead to 3PAR or other SAN technology.

 In the example a virtual Alpha runs inside the vtServer Hypervisor, connecting with the modern IT-infrastructure through vtAlpha and vtServer.
 OpenVMS interacts with what it thinks is KZPBA SCSI and DE500 Ethernet.
-The reality however, is that its data is stored on SATA disks or the company SAN (3PAR, EMC, Hitachi, and others), and communicates via a 1 Gbps network link (perhaps even shared with other virtual Alpha and VAX instances on the same host).
+On the X86 host that its data is stored on SATA disks or the company SAN (3PAR, EMC, Hitachi, and others).
+Or networking via a 1 Gbps network link, perhaps shared with other virtual Alpha and VAX instances on the same host.

 Bare Metal Host